yig/graphics662-curves/README.md

   * On macOS, you should install `Xcode` via the `App Store`.
 For CMake, use [Homebrew](https://brew.sh/): `brew install cmake`.
   * On Linux, use your distribution's package manager to install a compiler (clang or gcc) and cmake.

 You will also need to install [websocketd](http://websocketd.com/).
 The websocketd page has downloadable binaries for many platforms.
-You can put the binary in the `serve` directory. macOS users should install it via `brew install websocketd`.
+You can put the binary next in the top-level directory (next to `CMakeLists.txt`). macOS users should install it via `brew install websocketd`.

 ## Compiling